Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 - Moving code into a different namespace
 - Changing prototype IDs (*even if migrations are present*)

-All PRs that include **breaking changes** should also include a section with a summary of the changes as well as instructions on how to fix issues that may come from them.
+All PRs that include **breaking changes** should also include a section with a summary of the changes, as well as instructions on how to fix issues that may come from them.

 After the PR is merged, a maintainer should make a post in the [breaking changes](https://forum.spacestation14.com/c/development/breaking-changes/70) section of the forum using the template.
-This consists only of the breaking changes section from the PR itself as well as a link to the PR.
+This consists only of the breaking changes section from the PR itself, as well as a link to the PR.

 ## Decision Policy
 ```admonish info "Exceptions on Maintainer Workgroups"